.303 British: Post-1945 Australian wildcats

-After WWII, Australians founds themselves with quite a few .303" service rifles but at the same time new legal restrictions on military ammunition, which led to development of many wildcat rounds, the best-known of which are .303/25 and .303/22.
+After WWII, Australians found themselves with quite a few .303" service rifles but at the same time new legal restrictions on military ammunition, which led to development of many wildcat rounds, the best-known of which are .303/25 and .303/22.

 Post-1945 South African developments

 In parallel to Australia, the same wildcatting was happening in other countries of the Commonwealth, and in 1969 Pretoria Metal Pressings started factory production of a .303 necked down to 6 mm (.243") under the name of 6 mm Musgrave.

 .303 Epps

 Canadian Ellwood Epps, founder of Epps Sporting Goods, created an improved version of the .303 British.
 It has better ballistic performance than the standard .303 British cartridge.
 This is accomplished by increasing the shoulder angle from 16 to 35 degrees, and reducing the case taper from .062 in to .009 in.
 These changes increase the case's internal volume by approximately 9%.
 The increased shoulder angle and reduced case taper eliminate the drooping shoulders of the original .303 British case, which, combined with reaming the chamber to .303 Epps, improves case life.

-The .303 British case was also used as a parent case for the South African designed 6mm Musgrave cartridge that was billed as a cheap surplus alternative to the popular .243 (6.2 mm) Winchester.